 OnCrawl integrates with Google Analytics and Google Search Console.
 As with every cloud-based crawler, it allows for crawl scheduling.
 OnCrawl provides some pre-defined SEO reports, but its power is in its flexibility.
 You can create your own dashboards.
 Go to Tools -> Dashboard builder and click on the category you are interested in.
 As of 2nd May, there are 24 categories to choose from.
 Examples are Status codes, Indexability, Inlinks, Orphan pages, etc.

-Price List (with log file analyzing feature):
+The price list (with the log file analyzing feature):

 Main competitors: DeepCrawl, OnCrawl, Botify, Audisto, JetOctopus, FandangoSEO, ContentKing Ryte is another popular web-based crawler.
 We use it during our everyday routine (along with DeepCrawl and Screaming Frog).